jlgingrich/NYTGames/README.md

 ## How to use

 Each supported game is defined in a module that has these methods.
-Of these, you probably want `getGame` (if the game supports it) or `getCurrentGame`.
+Of these, you probably want `getCurrentGame` or, if the game supports it, `getGame`.

-- `getRaw`: Gets a raw unparsed JSON description of the puzzle from NYT.
+- `getRaw`: Gets a raw unparsed JSON string description of the puzzle from NYT.
 Usually contains unneccessary data that are ignored when parsed.
-- `parse`: Parses the raw JSON from NYT into a structured type that better represents the actual puzzle information and is easier to work with in F#.
+- `parse`: Parses the raw JSON string into a structured type that better represents the actual puzzle information and is easier to work with in F#.
 - `getCurrentGame`: Gets a description of the puzzle for the system's current date.
+All games provide this.
 - `getGame`: Gets a description of the puzzle on a specific date.
-Not all games support this currently due to technical limitations.
+Not all games currently provide this due to technical limitations.

 ## Supported Games

 - **Connections**
 - **Connections: Sports Edition**
 - **Letter Boxed**
+  - `getGame` not supported.
+- **Spelling Bee**
+  - `getGame` not supported.
+- **Strands**
+- **The Crossword**
-  - Historical puzzles not supported.
+  - `getGame` not supported.
 - **The Mini**
-  - Historical puzzles not supported.
+  - `getGame` not supported.
-- **Strands**
 - **Wordle**
-- **Spelling Bee**
-  - Historical puzzles not supported.
-- **The Crossword**
-  - Historical puzzles not supported.

 ## Unsupported Games